mohamedallam1991/Golang-book/content/database/basic-crud-sql.md

 ---
 title: Basic CRUD operations in SQL
-slug: "basic-crud-sql"
+# slug: "basic-crud-sql"
+url: basic-crud-sql

 date: 2022-08-16
 description: Basic PostgreSQL steps, to get up and running CRUD and batch CRUD
-# description: This article teaches you everything you need to know about variables in Golang

 lead: Lets learn Golang variables, how to declare them and how to use them.
 # date: 2022-08-15T14:00:00.000Z
 # series: ['Golang', 'Beginner']